XookGT/RestFull/documentation/Readme.md

 >**Method:** GET

 >**URL:** http://xook.com.gt:88/api/{id}

->**Request:** This Method does not recive the params, only the id on the URL.
+>**Request:** This Method does not recive the parameters, only the id on the URL.
 For Example:
 ```php
 			'http://xook.com.gt:88/api/country/2'
 ```

 >**Response:** If the country whit this ID exist then xook service returned, the country on JSON format.
 ```php
 {